9p4/National-Cyber-Scholarship-Competition-Writeup/README.md

 ### CM01

+This one appears harder than it actually is.
+In order to solve this one, you have to first realize that one of the images (code.png) is actually two QR codes on top of each other, with a xorred pattern.
+The first QR code is from frame.png, and we just have to subtract the two.
+In order to do this, I used GIMP and made each image a layer (with code.png on top).
+Then, I modified the code.png layer to use the "exclusion" mode, and got a new QR code.
+[See the save file](CM01.xcf).
+The data in this one is our flag: `A_Code_For_A_Code`.

 ### CM02

 This is a trivial substitution cipher.
 Replacing all of the emojis with letters, we can run a frequency analysis on it.
 My substitution order looks like this: `GDCLEPJFBIHMQNOSRTKAUVYWZX, ETAONIHSRDLUMCWFYGPBVKXJQZ`.
 I used [Boxentriq](https://www.boxentriq.com/code-breaking/frequency-analysis) to do the frequency analysis, and [Dcode](https://www.dcode.fr/monoalphabetic-substitution) to do the solving.
 After running this, we find that X and Q were mixed up, and fixing that gives us the flag of `FREQUENTLY_SUBSTITUTE_FROWNY_FACE_FOR_SMILEY_FACE`.